MahmoudKKandil/todo-app/README.md

-Simple 'To-Do' app that uses Node.js, React, Jest unit tests, and SQLite / MySQL
+Simple 'To-Do' app that uses Node.js, React, Jest unit tests, and MySQL (v5.7) or SQLite

 Important: Do NOT use for production purposes! junktext is NOT maintaining this app for security or feature enhancements.
 However, the app code is useful for testing out CI/CD pipelines and for demonstrating if various codebase security scanning tools are working (since the Node/NPM/Yarn versions and the app dependencies are intentionally NOT being upgraded for this reason).